Budget Preparation Process

 Budget Requests by State Agencies

-Budget formulation begins with estimated expenditures for the next fiscal year being prepared by the administrative head of each budgeted agency and institution and submitted to the EBO by an established deadline, usually in the month of November.
+Budget formulation begins with estimated expenditures for the next fiscal year being prepared by the administrative head of each budgeted agency and institution and submitted to the EBO by the statutory deadline of November 1st of each year.
 Expenditure requirements must be classified by programs, program elements or reporting units, and major objects of expenditure in accordance with a standard plan of classification.
 Requested changes in programmatic expenditures from the prior fiscal year must be explained, and proposed capital expenditures must be described and justified.
 Personnel information and a detailed statement showing actual agency revenue for the preceding year, budgeted revenue for the current year, and estimated revenue for the next fiscal year must also be submitted by each agency.

 If any agency of the state fails to submit budget estimates within the time specified, the Governor shall cause reasonable and proper estimates to be prepared.
-Any agency failing to submit its budget request to the EBO by the specified date, unless an extension has been granted, runs the risk of being excluded from the Governor's Executive Budget.
+Any agency failing to submit its budget request to the EBO by the statutory deadline, unless an extension has been granted, runs the risk of being excluded from the Governor's Executive Budget.

 Several forms are included in the budget request packages submitted by the agencies to the EBO.
 "Three-year period" refers to the fiscal year ended just prior to current fiscal year, the current fiscal year, and the upcoming fiscal year for which funds are being requested.